Atoms and coatoms in three-generated lattices: More about the spectra of varieties belonging to

 The interval $[\mvar N_5,\mvar H_3]$ is isomorphic to the eight-element boolean lattice.
-This interval and seven other intervals transposed to this interval are denoted by light grey northwest--southeast oriented ovals in the figure.
-For brevity, we say that these ovals (or, rather say, intervals) are the \emph{short intervals} of $\bhhrom$.
-Note that $[\mvar N_5,\mvar H_6]$, which is isomorphic to the 32-element boolean lattice, is the disjoint union of four short intervals:
+So are seven other intervals in the figure that are transposed to $[\mvar N_5,\mvar H_3]$; these eight intervals are drawn by dotted northwest--southeast oriented lines segments and we call them \emph{dotted intervals}.
+The interval $[\mvar N_5,\mvar H_6]$ is green-filled in Figure~\ref{figdd}; we call it the \emph{green interval}.
+The green interval is isomorphic to the 32-element boolean lattice.
+Furthermore, it is the union of four pairwise disjoint dotted intervals: